 Not to forget the Zeiss lens that the camera comes fitted with.
 Wide angle, low light, overexposure, this has got you covered.

 Steadyshot Image Stabilization is included as a standard feature and there are 6 video modes including a 4k Timelapse.

 Other than the standards like Bluetooth and Wi-Fi, Sony also throws in a stereo mic that allows crystal clear audio recording in two track stereo, and a 60m water housing is making it a neat bundle.

-Overall, this best action camera under 200 is best suited for YouTubers and travel bloggers who look for that extra pop in their footage.
+Overall, this budget action camera is best suited for YouTubers and travel bloggers who look for that extra pop in their footage.
 Sony’s Ziess lens reproduces colors vividly and we’d happily choose this one over others if that was the intended use.